Gotxiko/gohtmx-fw/Readme.md

-# Gtz Framework
+# Gtz Framework - GO + HTMX

-This project aims to be a framework for creating simple multilanguage websites.
-Build custom routes with Fastify, and make use of HTMX for reactivity and requets.
-The project is built with EJS, SCSS and JS, and uses PM2 to keep the server running.
+This project aims to be a framework for creating simple multilanguage websites using Go.
+Build custom routes with mux, and make use of HTMX for reactivity and requests.
+The project is built with GO, HTML(X), SCSS and JS, and uses PM2 to keep the server running.

 ## Folder structure